juju-solutions/bundle-observable-swarm/README.md

 This sets the proper environment variables to control the cluster, you can now check the state of the cluster:

+*Note, before running docker commands be sure [docker](https://docs.docker.com/engine/installation) is installed on the same machine as where you are running juju client commands from.*

     docker status

 And then run a hello-world to launch a container in the cluster, and then checking to ensure that the container is running on the remote cluster: